tanushreer-7/Netflix-Data-Sentimental-Analysis/README.md

 ---

 ## 📂 Dataset
+Download the dataset here - ([https://github.com/tanushreer-7/Netflix-Data-Sentimental-Analysis/blob/main/dataset.zip]) and unzip to read the file

 The dataset contains Netflix user reviews with the following columns:
 - `reviewId` – Unique ID of the review